Artificial Intelligence Contracts: An Issue-Spotter – Part 2 of 3

 C. Trade Secrets and other Confidential Information Related to AI

 1. Don’t worry.
-You can trust me. 😉
+You can trust me.

 3. Typical Outputs – Nondisclosure Protecting Customer + Trade Secret Precautions: If the provider can accept nondisclosure terms protecting prompts and customer training data, it can probably accept them for outputs.
 The usual caveats about information developed independently should protect the provider, as discussed in bullet 12.
 Among other things, those caveats should protect provider rights to its own information that winds up in outputs, like information from its training data.
 For the customer, nondisclosure terms offer the chance to establish trade secret rights in new information generated by the AI.
 And of course, those terms should protect existing customer secrets that find their way into outputs through prompts and training data.
 But the customer should take an additional precaution, outside the contract, if outputs could include sensitive information.
 The customer should treat outputs like trade secrets.
 It should make sure its staff keeps outputs confidential, at least until it can establish which outputs include potential trade secrets.

-4. Outputs from Systems that Reuse Prompts and Customer Training Data – Options for Provider: The fact that AI reuses prompts or customer training data doesn’t necessarily rule out nondisclosure terms protecting outputs.
+4. Outputs from Systems that Reuse Prompts and Customer Training Data – Options for Provider: The fact that gen-AI reuses prompts or customer training data doesn’t necessarily rule out nondisclosure terms protecting outputs.
 The provider still might not use or even see outputs.
 So nondisclosure could work, again with the usual independent development caveats discussed in bullet 12.
 But some providers can’t promise nondisclosure.
 Their systems use outputs as training data.
 Or they run open-door AI systems (maybe B2C): software that shares incoming and outgoing information.

 5. Provider’s Training Data and Other Inputs – Nondisclosure Protecting Provider: Some software processes sensitive information supplied by its vendor/provider, and AI is no exception.
-If the system involves machine learning, outputs could include sensitive information from provider-supplied training data or input data.
+Machine learning outputs could include sensitive information from provider-supplied training data.
 In that case, the provider needs nondisclosure promises from the customer.
 The usual caveats about independent development should protect the customer’s rights to preexisting and third party information, including information it includes in prompts.
 Again, see bullet 12 above.
 But nondisclosure still greatly limits the customer’s use of outputs.
 For some deals, the customer might need detailed terms on permitted use of confidential information.
 The following, for instance, could work for AI that helps set prices.
 “Customer may: (a) use Confidential Information in Outputs to set prices for its own purchase or sale of Priced Assets (“Internal Use Transactions”) but not for any transaction that does not directly involve Customer as a buyer or seller; and (b) disclose Confidential Information in Outputs to its contractor assisting Customer with Internal use Transactions, subject to Section __ (Contractor NDAs).”
 Of course, customer nondisclosure obligations would complicate customer ownership or exercise of IP rights in outputs (the subject of bullets 6, 9, and 10).

 6. Provider’s Sensitive Information in Models and Other Tech – Nondisclosure Protecting Provider: Use of software and computer systems can give the customer access to the provider’s sensitive information.
 Again, AI is no exception.
 If so, the provider needs nondisclosure terms protecting its technology.
 See Chapter 1.F of The Tech Contracts Handbook and the confidentiality terms on this site at II-H: Nondisclosure/Confidentiality.
 The provider’s “Confidential Information” might then include AI software, models, documentation, user interfaces, and just about any information available when the customer logs in.